Original

 Our train north is an adventure all of its own.
 We endeavour to snare some sleeper cabins however no matter from which vantage the journey will keep you captivated.
 The clunky old train rolls through timeless villages all the way to the Kachin hills

-Day 7 - Arrive Myitkina
+Day 7 - Arrive Myitkyina

-Day 8 - Myitkina
+Day 8 - Myitkyina

-Day 9 - Myitkina to Bhamo
+Day 9 - Myitkyina to Bhamo/Katha

 Day 10 - Irrawaddy Boat